intercom/Messenger-Quickstart/README.md

-# jsdocs
+# Messenger Quick Start
-Setup code for revamping the JS documentation
+Set up code for [Messenger QuickStart](https://developers.intercom.com/page/js-docs-update) Go straight to quick_start and download the file there to get started!